iLampard/iLampard.github.io/_posts/2024-04-23-mixed-precision.md

 There are three popular floating point formats
-- Float32: sign 1 bit, exponent 8 bit and fraction 23 bit.
+- Float32 (fp32): sign 1 bit, exponent 8 bit and fraction 23 bit, 4 bytes.
-- Float16: sign 1 bit, exponent 5 bit and fraction 10 bit.
+- Float16 (fp16): sign 1 bit, exponent 5 bit and fraction 10 bit, 2 bytes.
-- BFloat16 (Brain Floating Point): sign 1, exponent 8 and fraction 7 bit.
+- BFloat16 (Brain Floating Point, bf16): sign 1, exponent 8 and fraction 7 bit, 2 bytes.

-#### Float32 vs Float16
+#### FP32 vs FP16

-Float16 uses three fewer bits for the exponent and 13 fewer bits for the fractional value: it represent a narrower range of numbers with less precisions.
+fp16 uses three fewer bits for the exponent and 13 fewer bits for the fractional value: it represent a narrower range of numbers with less precisions.

-#### Float32 vs Float16 vs BFloat16
+#### FP32 vs FP16 vs BF16

-Float32 and BFloat16 represent the same range of values as their exponents both have 8 bits.
-Compared to Float32 and Float16, BFloat16 has lowest precision.
+fp32 and fp16 represent the same range of values as their exponents both have 8 bits.
+Compared to fp32 and fp16, bf32 has lowest precision.
 But in most applications, this reduced precision has minimal impact on modeling performance.

 The code below reveals that the largest float32 number is 3.40282e+38; float16 numbers cannot exceed the value 65,504.